CrossyChainsaw/Portfolio/README.md

 Our first impression with the product owners was horrible.
 We had to ask them question about the case they've send us.
 But only or two people of our group did actually read it.
 That was a terrible experience.
 At first it felt like our group tried to keep it secret, but I just told them we didn't read it at all nor had we seen it.
 Our teacher sent it so us over Teams so that was really on us.
 To do this better next time I should read Teams more frequently.
 But the issue with that is, I get so much garbage over teams for some reason.
 So maybe I should just clean that.

 ### Code Tools used too late
-So I have to use all kinds of tools that help improve my code, for exmaple the CI pipeline and code analysis.
-Instead of using these tools to improve my code.
-I added them in the end of the semester showing the teachers I can use them.
+So I have to use all kinds of tools that help improve my code, for example the CI pipeline and code analysis.
+I added these kind of late to the project, therefore I couldn’t make too good use of them.

 ### Resetting my school laptop 12 times
-I resetted my laptop I used for school a total of 12 times this semester.
+I reset my laptop I used for school a total of 12 times this semester.
 Why? because when I try to game, I got very little FPS stutter and this freaked me out.
 So always if I would play online I would reset my pc, and guess what, I played 1 hour a day.
-So anyday my laptop felt off, I resetted it.
-Usually I hdid this in the weekens what brings us to the following topic.
+So any day my laptop felt off, I reset it.
+Usually I did this in the weekends what brings us to the following topic.

 ### Mondays
-Lots of mondays I had to reinstall everything for school.
-This was because I resetted my laptop in the weekens due to lower performance.
-So usually half of my monday was gone because I was reinstalling everything.
+Lots of Mondays I had to reinstall everything for school.
+This was because I reset my laptop in the weekends due to lower performance.
+So usually half of my Monday was gone because I was reinstalling everything.

 ### Wednesday
-I usually did nothing on wednesday.
+I usually did nothing on Wednesday.
 This was because me and my mom watched a series that always dropped at Tuesday 23:30.
 The episode usually lasted like 150 minutes. so I would always sleep way too late.
 Since I still wanted to sleep properly I woke up pretty late.
 This made me tired the entire day.
 And then I did nothing the entire day.
-This is how every wednesday went.
+This is how every Wednesday went.
 This was very unprofessional behaviour of me.

 ### Thursday
-On thursdays I came to school, usually hanged arroud with everyone, checking on everyone how they are doing.
+On Thursdays I came to school, usually hanged around with everyone, checking on everyone how they are doing.
 Asked my teacher for feedback.
-And overal just talked a lot with people doing not too much for school, This of course changed the last 3 weeks, but as you can see  I didn't do too much on thursdays.
+And overall just talked a lot with people doing not too much for school, This of course changed the last 3 weeks, but as you can see I didn't do too much on Thursdays.

 ### Friday
-Every friday I woke up, worked a bit on school, went to the mosque, worked a bit on school and went to work.
-I mean, the mosque only took 1 hour, but still it felt like I did shit every friday.
+Every Friday I woke up, worked a bit on school, went to the mosque, worked a bit on school and went to work.
+I mean, the mosque only took 1 hour, but still it felt like I did shit every Friday.
 Also probably because I wasn't forced to wake up early.

 ### Videos in Portfolio
-I just absolutely forgot this was a thing sadly, The last 3 days someone reminded me it was a thing and i added for example docker running in a video so you can see its not fake. but other than that I wanted to focus more on finishing everything instead of taking videos of everything.
+I just absolutely forgot this was a thing sadly, The last 3 days someone reminded me it was a thing and I added for example docker running in a video so you can see it’s not fake. but other than that I wanted to focus more on finishing everything instead of taking videos of everything.

 # Epilogue
-In the end it was an ok semester.
+In the end it was an okay semester.
 I've had semesters that were more fun.
 Everything this semester just went vague or unstructured.
-I didn't necissarily reached/learned cool things, neither did I make cool things.
+I didn't necessarily reached/learned cool things, neither did I make too cool things.
 Let's hope I don't have to do it all over again.
-I did have lots of fun making the side projects tho.
+I did have lots of fun making the side projects though.

 Kaan Gögcay